 If you’ve been around the block, and a few other blocks, you’ve probably noticed the crazy difference in how buildings are put together.
 One of the most noteworthy features of any great piece of architecture, in particular, is the roof that caps off the rest of the building.
 A roof, after all, is not just a roof; it’s what completes the home, keeps the elements out, keeps the warm in, and makes your home comfortable and cozy.
 There are wide variety of roof shapes that you can choose for your home, but there are some advantages and disadvantages to each.

 Maybe you need a flat roof that you can easily get up on to.
 Maybe you like a nice steep roof pitch to give your home a towering appearance.
-With the climate in our area, you’ll want to do your research before calling just any Palm Coast roofing contractor.
+With the climate in Palm Coast, you’ll want to do your research before calling random roofing contractors.
+Elite Remodeling Services is the trusted, licensed and insured company you can count on.
 Whatever it is you’re looking for, we’ve broken down the different types of roof shapes and their pros and cons to help you make a decision you’ll love for years to come.

 A flat roof is exactly what it sounds like; there’s no slope, and the top of your house or building just looks like a flat plane (rather than a roof shape, really).
 This isn’t ideal for most structures, because debris and snow can collect and settle on top the roof and cause stress on the building over time.